Welcome to today's edition of the Rush 24-7 podcast.

 Most people don't earn the minimum wage.

-Most people earning Minimum wage are teenagers in their young twenties and they're in the entry level of the American marketplace and they're not providing income for families of four, sometimes a second and third jobs.
+Most people earning minimum wage are teenagers in their young 20s, and they're in the entry level of the American marketplace, and they're not providing income for families of four, sometimes a second and third jobs.

 The minimum wage is for unskilled, inexperienced labor.